Template Numerical Library version\ main:481315e2

 Parallel for-loop function for 1D range specified with integral values.

-Definition parallelFor.h:44
+Definition parallelFor.h:41

-In this example, we assume that all arrays v1, v2 and sum were properly allocated on given Device.
-If Device equals TNL::Devices::Host , the lambda function is processed sequentially or in parallel by several OpenMP threads on CPU.
-If Device equals TNL::Devices::Cuda , the lambda function is called from CUDA kernel (this is why it is defined as __cuda_callable__ which is just a substitute for __host__ __device__ ) by apropriate number of CUDA threads.
-One more example demonstrates use of TNL::Algorithms::reduce.
+In this example, we assume that all arrays v1, v2 and sum were properly allocated in the appropriate address space.
+If Device is TNL::Devices::Host, the lambda function is processed sequentially or in parallel by several OpenMP threads on CPU.
+If Device is TNL::Devices::Cuda, the lambda function is called from a CUDA kernel (this is why it is annotated with __cuda_callable__, which expands to __host__ __device__) by apropriate number of CUDA threads.

 1template< typename Device >

-2void scalarProduct( double* v1, double* v2, double* product, const int size )
+3scalarProduct( double* v1, double* v2, double* product, const int size )

-4 auto fetch = [=] __cuda_callable__ ( int i ) -> double {
+5 auto fetch = [ = ] __cuda_callable__( int i ) -> double

-5 return = v1[ i ] * v2[ i ];
+7 return = v1[ i ] * v2[ i ];

-7 auto reduce = [] __cuda_callable__ ( const double& a, const double& b ) {
+9 auto reduce = [] __cuda_callable__( const double& a, const double& b )

-8 return a + b; };
+11 return a + b;

-9 TNL::Algorithms::reduce< Device >( 0, size, fetch, reduce, 0.0 );
+13 TNL::Algorithms::reduce< Device >( 0, size, fetch, reduce, 0.0 );

 \[ s = (u_1 + u_2, v_1 + v_2). \]

-This can be solved by the following code
+This can be solved by the following code:

 1template< typename Device >

-4 double* product, const int size )
+3scalarProduct( double* u1, double* u2, double* v1, double* v2, double* product, const int size )

-6 auto fetch = [=] __cuda_callable__ ( int i ) -> double {
+5 auto fetch = [ = ] __cuda_callable__( int i ) -> double

 7 return = ( u1[ i ] + u2[ i ] ) * ( v1[ i ] + v2[ i ] );

-9 auto reduce = [] __cuda_callable__ ( const double& a, const double& b ) {
+9 auto reduce = [] __cuda_callable__( const double& a, const double& b )

-10 return a + b; };
+11 return a + b;

-11 TNL::Algorithms::reduce< Device >( 0, size, fetch, reduce, 0.0 );
+13 TNL::Algorithms::reduce< Device >( 0, size, fetch, reduce, 0.0 );

-We have changed only the fetch lambda function to perform the sums of u1[ i ] + u2[ i ] and v1[ i ] + v2[ i ] (line 7).
-Now we get completely new CUDA kernel tailored exactly for our problem.
-Doing the same with Cublas, for example, would require splitting into three separate kernels:
+Notice that compared to the previous code example, we have changed only the fetch lambda function to perform the sums of u1[ i ] + u2[ i ] and v1[ i ] + v2[ i ].
+Now we get a completely new CUDA kernel tailored exactly for this specific problem.

 1. Kernel to compute \(u_1 = u_1 + u_2\).